DCEG-workshops/fair_principles_for_data_stewardship/workshops/workshop_2/practical.md

   <img src="./images/creator_3_a.png" alt="GitHub Desktop window with the changes tab showing the changes in the project directory" width="90%"/>
 </div>

-The green plus sign next to the R project file in the `Changes` tab indicates that the nature of the change is the _addition_ of a new file to the project directory.
+The green plus sign next to the R project file in the `Changes` tab indicates that the nature of the change is an _addition_ of a new file to the project directory.
 Let us ask GitHub Desktop to track this change.
 In the bottom-left corner of the GitHub Desktop window, you will see a `Commit` box.
 Type in a short message that describes the change that has occurred.
 In our example, we will type in "Create R project file".
 This message is called a _commit message_.
-It is a short message that describes the change that is used to keep track of the changes that you have made in your project directory.
+It is a short message that describes the change.
+It is used to keep track of the changes that you have made in your project directory.
 Click on the `Commit to main` button.
-This will `commit` the change to the local Git repository i.e., the local Git software will take a snapshot of this change.
+This will _commit_ the change to the local Git repository i.e., the local Git software will take a snapshot of this change.
 This is similar to saving a text file after making some edits.
 The GitHub Desktop window should now look like this—

 <div style="display: flex; justify-content: center">
   <img src="./images/creator_3_b.png" alt="GitHub Desktop window indicating a push to origin option" width="90%"/>
 </div>

 Notice how the `Fetch origin` button on the top menu has now changed to `Push origin`.
 Click on the `Push origin` button.
-This will `push` the changes to the remote copy of the local Git repository on GitHub.
+This will _push_ the changes to the remote copy of the local Git repository on GitHub.
 This means that it will synchronize the changes to the remote copy of your project.
 Once your click the `Push origin`, the button will revert back to `Fetch origin`.
 Go to the GitHub website to verify if the changes have been pushed to the remote copy of your project.
 You should see a page that looks like this—

 <div style="display: flex; justify-content: center">
   <img src="./images/creator_3_c.png" alt="GitHub web page with the repository details" width="90%"/>
 </div>

 **Git workflow**: congratulations, you have just performed a git workflow!
 This sequence of steps is by far the most common workflow that you will use when you are working on a project with Git & GitHub.
-You will make changes to your project directory (editing), `commit` the changes to the local Git repository (asking local Git software to remember the changes), and then `push` the changes to the remote copy of your local Git repository (asking GitHub to synchronize the changes with your local Git software).
-This is the workflow that you will use to keep track of your changes and to share your code with your collaborators.
+You will make changes to your project directory (editing), _commit_ the changes to the local Git repository (ask the local Git software to remember the changes), and then _push_ the changes to the remote copy of your local Git repository (ask GitHub to synchronize the changes with your local Git software).
+This is the workflow that you will use to keep track of your changes and to share your up-to-date code with your collaborators.

 #### Editing the license file